cbowdon/Montgomery/README.md

 1. **Must** allow me to enter project, task, day, time started and finished.
 2. **Must** calculate daily sums for me, grouped by project then task.
-3. _Should_ be available on my desktop and on my mobile device.
+3. _Should_ be available on my desktop and on my mobile device (e.g. as browser plugin, offline web app).
 4. _Should_ be power-user friendly (keyboard shortcuts).
-5. _Should_ be attractive.
+5. _Should_ be attractive (just CSS).
 6. Might have some nice visualizations of where all that time is going.

 ## Plans